 One of the most important things any project manager should always keep in their mind is, it takes their actions to set a particular modus operandi for a team, rather than their words.
 A good management demands commitment and demonstration of ethical practices.

-The leadership or project management depends on integrity represents set of values, dedication to honesty, and consistency in behaviors with team mates.
+The leadership or project management depends on integrity represents a set of values, dedication to honesty, and consistency in behaviors with teammates.
 Integrity is that a good project manager takes responsibility for setting the high bar for ethical behaviors for oneself, as well as reward those who exemplify these practices.
 Leadership motivated by self-interest does not serve the wellbeing of a team.